History of Moldova in Timeline

 In 2002, Moldova joined the International Criminal Court.

-2002: Moldovan Diaspora in Ukraine
+2002: Moldovan diaspora in Ukraine

-2004: Moldova President's Cup First Run
+2004: Inauguration of Moldova President's Cup and Rugby Popularity

 2005: Guinness World Record

-May 2007: Natalia Barbu in Eurovision
+May 2007: Natalia Barbu at Eurovision

 July 2007: Highest temperature ever recorded

-On July 21, 2007, the highest temperature ever recorded in Moldova was 41.5 °C (106.7 °F) in Camenca.
+On 21 July 2007, the highest temperature ever recorded in Moldova was 41.5 °C in Camenca.

-2009: Joining Convention on Cybercrime
+2009: Joining Budapest Convention on Cybercrime

 2009: Release of Wedding in Bessarabia